-Our holistic approach makes ISL’s global health teams ideal for students studying any health profession at any education level.
+Our holistic approach makes ISL’s global health programs ideal for students studying any health profession at any education level.

-ISL’s global health teams are ideal for pre-health students interested in medicine, nursing, public health, pharmacy, nutrition, or health care management.
+ISL’s global health programs are ideal for pre-health students interested in medicine, nursing, public health, pharmacy, nutrition, or health care management.

 What to Expect

-On a global health team, you will work in our partner communities in the following ways:
+On a global health program, you will work in our partner communities in the following ways: